cognitive-works-consulting/mixtu-rs/README.md

 # mixtu-rs
-A Rust crate for cluster analysis.
+A Rust crate for model-based learning.